Recovering Unpaid Overtime For Employees

 - Sales employees, managers, and supervisors believe they are not entitled to overtime.

-The above list is merely a small sample of reasons why employees are not receiving overtime.
+The above list is merely a small sample of reasons why employees are not receiving all of their overtime.
 There are many other reasons.
-If you believe you have an unpaid wage claim, a minimum wage claim, or an overtime claim, please contact the Orlando overtime lawyers at LaBar Adams, P.A. for additional information.
+If you believe you have an unpaid wage claim, a minimum wage claim, or an overtime claim, please contact the Orlando overtime attorneys at LaBar Adams, P.A. for additional information.

 Contact Our Experienced Orlando Overtime Attorneys